tobiasbriones/blog/mathswe/tsd/dorep-for-jekyll/encapsulating-jekyll-tooling-of-msw-engineer---dorep-for-jekyll-2025-08-14/index.md

 {: .pr-subtitle }

 It provides the Jekyll project setup that's been running in MSW Engineer (i.e., Texsydo Web Prototype), adding data setup and docs aimed at final users.
-This module pipes

 ---